District Judge Haywood S. Gilliam, Jr.Oakland Courthouse, Courtroom 2 – 4th Floor

 1301 Clay Street, Oakland, CA 94612

-Beginning the week of April 11, 2022, the Court will return to holding its Civil Law & Motion calendar in person.
-Civil case management conferences will continue to be held by telephone conference.
+The Court holds its Civil Law & Motion calendar in person.
+Civil case management conferences are held by telephone conference, unless otherwise specified.
 Please refer to the case docket or the judge’s calendar to confirm how to access your hearing.

 If your hearing is scheduled as a telephone conference, you should follow the Telephonic Hearing Instructions below.
 If your hearing is scheduled as a Zoom Webinar (public hearing) or Zoom Meeting (non-public hearing), you should follow the Zoom Hearing Instructions below.